ayahalbarik/Readingnotes-code-201/read10.md

 PROPERTY | DESCRIPTION
 ------------ | -------------
 name | Type of execution

-Ref erenceError | Tried to reference a variable that isnot declared/within scope Syntax Error  |Syntax has not been followed
+Syntax Error  | Syntax has not been followed

 HOW TO DEAL WITH ERRORS
 1 .DEBUG THE SCRIPT TO FIX ERRORS